CarlosGoogles/POV-TEOE/README.md

 - matrix_sand.in and Matrix_Sand_2.in are height matrixes for the sand.
 We used Matrix_Sand_2.in since it was a larger matrix

+- matrix_mountain_1.in is the height matrix for the mountain.

 - Mandelbrot.sce is an example we got from the internet.
 We didn't use it at all.

 - genTerrain.cpp is the file that generates the .inc file of the object.
 Used to generate mountains and sand.